Improving clustering quality evaluation in noisy Gaussian mixtures: Setting of the Experiments

 We created a total of 9 basic data configurations, denoted using the notation $n\times m-k$.
 That is, the configuration $5000\times 20-10$ contains data sets with 5,000 data points, each described over 20 features, and partitioned into 10 clusters.
 Each data set was generated using \texttt{sklearn.datasets.make\_blobs}, where data points were sampled from a mixture of $k$ Gaussian distributions.
 More specifically, each cluster $C_l \in C$ follows a multivariate normal distribution:

 where $\sigma$ is the standard deviation controlling the cluster dispersion.
-For each configuration, we generated six variations by adding either $m/2$ or $m$ noise features to the data set, composed of uniformly random values, and setting the cluster dispersion $\sigma$ to either one or two.
+For each configuration, we generated eight variations by adding none, $m/2$ (leading to about 33\% noise features in the data set), $m$ (leading to 50\% noise features in the data set), or $4m$ (leading to 80\% noise features in the data set) noise features to the data set, composed of uniformly random values, and setting the cluster dispersion $\sigma$ to either one or two.
 A value of two leads to more spread clusters, increasing cluster overlap.

-In total, we generated 54 unique configurations.
-Since we created 50 data sets for each configuration, this resulted in a total of 2,700 data sets.
+In total, we generated 72 unique configurations.
+Since we created 50 data sets for each configuration, this resulted in a total of 3,600 data sets.
 We then applied the range (i.e. min-max) normalisation:

 where $\bar{x}_v$ is the average over all $x_{iv} \in X$, before applying $k$-means++.